 Most Italian families (including mine) don't cook more tortellini than is expected to be eaten at any particular meal.
 However, sometimes when there's a large gathering at Christmas or Easter where lots of other dishes are served, leftover tortellini will be removed from the broth (so it doesn't turn to mush), cooled, and refrigerated.

-Tortellini can be reheated in heavy cream seasoned with a little salt, pepper, and nutmeg with a large handful of Parmigiano cheese tossed in at the end creating an easy tortellini Parmigiano cream sauce.
+Tortellini can be reheated in heavy cream seasoned with a little salt, pepper, and nutmeg with a large handful of grated Parmigiano cheese tossed in at the end creating an easy tortellini Parmigiano cream sauce.

-But most Emilians would frown on this preparation because they believe the cream takes away from the flavor of the filling.
+Just know most Emilians would frown on this preparation because they believe the cream takes away from the flavor of the filling.

 How to Fold Homemade Tortellini